AirSculpt® Education

 How is Subcutaneous Fat Different From Visceral Fat?

-Whereas subcutaneous fat lies just beneath the skin, visceral fat is located deep within the body and is less impactful on your appearance.
-This fat helps protect the innermost organs like the stomach, liver, and intestines.
+Subcutaneous fat lies just beneath the skin, while visceral fat is located deep within the body and is less impactful on your appearance.
+This type of belly fat helps protect the innermost organs, like the stomach, liver, and intestines.

 Having a high level of subcutaneous fat is often correlated with higher amounts of visceral fat, but this is not always the case.
 Weight loss can help reduce both types of fat.